 I can’t believe this it is!
-It has been an incredible two and a half weeks, our journey has been jam packed with history, culture and good nights out.
+It’s been an incredible two and a half weeks.
+Our journey has been jam-packed with history, culture and good nights out.
 We have visited 5 countries and had an amazing time on our tiny budget.

-If you’re thinking of going, or even just looking for your next city break, I’ve written a little overview of the places we went.
+If you’re thinking of going or even just looking for your next city break, I’ve written a little overview of the places we visited.

-I thought berlin was a fascinating place filled with history and incredible museums.
-However the weather was incredibly average.
-We went in the height of summer and it rained a lot and wasn’t particularly warm so if you’re looking to get a tan it’s probably not for you.
-But if you’re interested in the history of World War 2 this city is a must, every corner is overwhelmingly steeped in history.
+I thought Berlin was a fascinating place filled with history and incredible museums.
+However, the weather was incredibly average.
+We went in the height of summer, and it rained a lot and wasn’t particularly warm, so if you’re looking to get a tan, it’s probably not for you.
+But if you’re interested in the history of World War 2, this city is a must, and every corner is steeped in history.

-Berlin is the kind of place I wouldn’t mind living for a year, though I wouldn’t rush again to visit on a holiday.
-In all of our inter-railing trip it was by far the cleanest and safest place we visited.
+Berlin is the kind of place I wouldn’t mind living for a year, though I wouldn’t rush again to visit for a holiday.
+In all of our inter-railing trip, it was by far the cleanest and safest place we visited.

-If you’re looking for a party the insanely cheap price of alcohol and being the home of absinthe is sure to impress.
+If you’re looking for a party, the insanely low price of alcohol and being the home of absinthe is sure to impress.

 I would love to come back in here in winter to see the city in a different season, it struck me as a great couples getaway stop and was my second favourite place we visited.

-Vienna is the most lavish place I have ever been, every corner has a building that in any normal city would be its highlight.
-If you are looking to travel on a tight budget Vienna is a bit of a struggle.
-I would like to go back to Vienna and go to the opera house maybe when I am willing to spend a bit more money and do it properly.
+Vienna is the most lavish place I have ever been, and every corner has a building that in any typical city would be its highlight.
+If you are looking to travel on a tight budget, Vienna is a bit of a struggle.
+I want to go back to Vienna and go to the opera house maybe when I am willing to spend a bit more money and do it properly.

-Vienna also isn’t really the best place if you’re looking for a big night out they have very strict noise restrictions in place across the city that could land you with a pretty big fine.
+Vienna also isn’t the best place if you’re looking for a big night out they have stringent noise restrictions in place across the city that could land you with a pretty hefty fine.

-I’m sure I said it all on my post about Bratislava, but I really found this place fascinating for a day or two.
-I don’t think I could spend a huge amount of time here but it was incredibly cheap and well worth the experience of visiting.
+I’m sure I said it all on my post about Bratislava, but I found this place fascinating for a day or two.
+I don’t think I could spend a considerable amount of time here, but it was incredibly cheap and well worth the experience of visiting.